StefanHermannBerlin/Geeny_Racing_App/README.md

 * The libraries in the library folder must be copied to the libraries folder of Processing (../libraries).
 * Open the root of this repository.
-* Install wmctrl and xbindkeys `sudo apt install wmctrl xbindkeys`
+* Install other dependencies `sudo apt install wmctrl xbindkeys mplayer`

 # Running